shane-jeon/loyalty-program/README.md

 ## General Info
 This project is a customer loyalty rewards programs, tallying up customer points to redeem later on for rewards promoted by the business user.

+Web app is very user friendly and self-explanatory.

+    - Register as user (or alternatively, input username and password available in data file--bu_dummydata.json)
+    - Add clients
+    - In client profile,
+        - adjust client reward points (adding and "redeeming" need to be entered manually)
+        - add client transactions
+    - Add/delete rewards (enter reward name and number of points required)

 ## <a name="technologiesused"></a>Technologies Used
 - Python
 - JavaScript